-New technologies are transforming the last mile, and the transformation of the last mile is spurring new technologies.
+New technologies are transforming the industry, and the transformation of the last mile is spurring new technologies.
 There are enormous increases in venture capital investments in supply chain and logistics start-us.
 In 2015, for instance, the investments increased more than 400% (from $388M to $1,2B).

 Several technologies are being explored, including artificial intelligence, automation, delivery robots, robot drone, self-driving cars.
 These are future trends (covered below), and there is also significant investment in route planning (or route management) software and other software to optimize the delivery process.

 The world is changing very rapidly.
 And so is last-mile logistics.
-Knowing and studying the trends will allow you to keep the advantage in last-mile delivery for your industry and to make the adjustments to be a leader in your field.
+Knowing and studying the trends will allow you to keep the advantage in your industry and make the adjustments to be a leader in your field.

 Below are some of the critical trending topics: